Season 3 Episode 3: Minisode on Worker Safety & Well-Being: When Workers Have Their Own Histories of Abuse

 • Aggressive and abusive behaviors toward colleagues or client

-• Look to use lived experience experts on your staff as a resource
+• Looking to leverage lived experience experts on your staff as a resource by:

-• Create an employee lived experience advisory group that allows survivors to provide input as both survivors and professionals into agency policy and practice
+• Creating a lived experience employee advisory group that allows survivors to provide input as both survivors and professionals into agency policy and practice

-• Create a confidential peer support network—lived experience experts who are trained to help other survivors on staff, supporting each other to bring their "A" game to work
+• Creating a confidential peer support network—lived experience experts who are trained to help other survivors on staff and supporting each other to bring their “A” game to work

-• Train supervisors to keep focus on professional behavior while supporting workers to get the help they need.
+• Training supervisors to keep focus on professional behavior while supporting workers to get the help they need

 Previous